marckassay/PSTrueCrypt/README.md

 ### Features:
 * No configuration files are needed.
 Registry is used to store non-sensitive data for the container.
-* Option to update container's last write time upon dismount for cloud storage services will detect a change
+* Option to update container's last write time upon dismount.
+This allows cloud storage services to detect a change for upload.
 * Uses SecureString and binary string (BSTR) to handle password securely
 * Supports the use of keyfiles
 * On PowerShell startup, a test will be made to ensure that TrueCrypt and/or VeraCrypt are set in the